-In fact, when we visited this region in 2009 and I was at one of Trieste's top pen stores, and I asked which were the most popular pens in terms of sales, I was surprised to hear Parker mentioned.
-Usually Montblanc and other Italian companies would be listed.
+When visited this region in 2009 and visitng one of Trieste's top pen stores, I was tgold the most popular brand of pens in terms of sales was Parker.
+Usually Montblanc and/or other Italian companies would be listed.
 When I asked why, I was told that this was in part due to the influence of the US military for many years in the area.
 Allies left Trieste as late as 1954.

-Most of what I call the classic architecture of Trieste actually is what is left of when the city was a major port for the Autro-Hungarian Empire during the 18th and 19th Centuries.
+Most of what I call the classic architecture of Trieste is from when the city was a major port for the Autro-Hungarian Empire during the 18th and 19th Centuries.
 That was good and bad news for Trieste as much of the old medieval area was replaced with buildings of that time.
-As a port, when Trieste became part of Italy, it was less important than other key ports that Italy has along its long coastline.
-It is a big port and it is an unloading point for tankers that supply a pipeline that serves Austria.
+As a port, when Trieste became part of Italy, it was less important than other key ports that Italy has along its coastline.
+It still remains as a major port and is an unloading point for tankers that supply a pipeline serving Austria.